 (b) in preparing to do a terrorist act;

-“vehicle” means any thing capable of transporting people or things by air, road, rail or water, and it does not matter how the thing is moved or propelled.
+vehicle means any thing capable of transporting people or things by air, road, rail or water, and it does not matter how the thing is moved or propelled.

 4. “Reasonably suspects”, meaning of